TheLat/MemoryManager/README.md

 ```
 operator bool()
 ```
 Using the Pointer in boolean expressions will evaluate whether or not the Pointer points to a valid object.
+If the Pointer is to a dynamic array, this will return false if the array is of length 0 or is not allocated.
 ```
 T& operator*()
 ```